blueglyph/trait_gen/README.md

 # Licence

-This code is licensed under either [MIT License](https://choosealicense.com/licenses/mit/) or [Apache License 2.0](https://choosealicense.com/licenses/apache-2.0/), at your option.
+This code is licenced under either [MIT License](https://choosealicense.com/licenses/mit/) or [Apache License 2.0](https://choosealicense.com/licenses/apache-2.0/), at your option.